 - 1. Unique four-number ID identifying the program could be assigned to each director measure.
 Here is an example: - Program ID for the Happy Days program for the director measure: 1001. - 2.
 Each provider/teacher measure could have a seven-number ID, with the first four numbers corresponding to the program, and the next three numbers corresponding to unique provider.
-Here is an example: - Provider/teacher ID for Ms. Brown (101), a teacher in the Happy Days Program: 1001-101.

-- 3. Each parent measure could have a nine-number ID, with the first four numbers identifying the program, next three numbers identifying the provider, and the last two numbers that are unique to the parent.
+Here is an example: - Provider/teacher ID for Ms. Brown (101), a teacher in the Happy Days Program: 1001-101. - 3.
+Each parent measure could have a nine-number ID, with the first four numbers identifying the program, next three numbers identifying the provider, and the last two numbers that are unique to the parent.
 Here is an example: - Parent ID for Ms. Sanchez (01), a parent of child in Ms. Brown's class in the Happy Days Program: 1001-001-01.

-If you are collecting data from multiple programs or providers/teachers, it is especially critical to develop a systematic, linked ID system.
-This will ensure that multiple providers/teachers in the same program are given the provider/teacher measures with IDs that correspond to that program.
-It will also ensure that multiple parents in the same provider's/teacher's class are given the parent measures with IDs that correspond to that provider/teacher and program.
+If you are collecting data from multiple programs, providers/teachers, or family services staff, it is especially critical to develop a systematic, linked ID system.
+This will ensure that multiple providers/teachers and/or family services staff in the same program are given the provider/teacher or FSS measures with IDs that correspond to that program.
+It will also ensure that multiple parents in the same provider's/teacher's class or who work with the same FSS are given the parent measures with IDs that correspond to that provider/teacher or FSS and program.
 The collected FPTRQ measure data from providers/teachers will be about the relationship quality with parents in their own class, and the data collected from parents will be about their relationship quality with their own child's provider/teacher.
+Likewise, the collected FPTRQ measure data from family services staff will be about their relationships with the parents they currently serve, and the data collected from the FSS parent measure will be from parents reporting about the FSS with whom they work.